0xD-N/F-ck-the-system/README.md

 Register with Mega and then make a folder, change the folder name in the code.

-You can also integrate this sith WhatsApp and Discord or run a flask server and share the images over LAN.
+You can also integrate this with WhatsApp and Discord or run a flask server and share the images over LAN.

 ## How I plan on using it:
 I plan on using this in an Raspberry Pi 4B and recording my class, based on how this goes, bugs and other problems will be solved.